SSL Certificate Decoder

 - 1 Paste a PEM-encoded certificate (beginning with -----BEGIN CERTIFICATE-----) into the textarea.

-- 2 Click Decode — the certificate fields are extracted entirely in your browser.
+- 2 Click Decode and the certificate fields are extracted entirely in your browser.

 - 3 Review the subject, issuer, validity dates, SANs (Subject Alternative Names), and key details.